top of page

 What to Expect for Testing

 A vision therapy exam is approximately 60 minutes.
-The doctor will assess the patient's oculomotor (eye tracking), accommodative (eye focusing), and vergence (eye teaming) systems to ensure they are working properly.
+The doctor will assess the patient's eye tracking, focusing, and binocular systems to make sure they are working efficiently.
 The results are compared to established norms to identify any visual deficits.

-Some children have visual-perceptual delays (e.g., poor visual memory) which could also interfere with learning.
-We can provide visual-perceptual testing and treat any weak areas as needed.
+Some children have visual-perceptual difficulties which may also interfere with reading and learning.
+We can provide special testing to identify and treat any reduced areas.

 What to Expect in Therapy

 Therapy sessions are scheduled once per week for 30 minutes.
 During this time, the patient undergoes a series of challenging yet fun activities designed to improve his or her visual skills.
-Various instruments such as computer programs, 3-D glasses, lenses, and prisms are used.
-We keep each session interesting and fun!
+Various instruments are used such as stereograms (3-D images), computer modules, focusing lenses, and prisms.
+We keep each session fun!
 Patients usually require 12 to 18 sessions for a complete program.

 Do I Need a Referral?

-Referrals are not required for evaluation.
-However, if unsure, you may contact your medical insurance first.
+Referrals are usually not required for evaluation but we encourage you to contact your medical insurance first.

 Will Insurance Cover Treatment?